 There are two types of providers enabling e-Invoicing:

 - Accounting software providers, who provide accounting/financial management software solutions capable of supporting e-Invoicing.

 - E-Invoicing service providers, who make it possible to connect to the Peppol eDelivery network (eg, Access Point, Service Metadata Publisher, and Translation services).

 Some accounting software providers offer both services, as their software includes a gateway to the Peppol network.
 In other cases, you may need to have separate agreements with your accounting software provider and a Peppol accredited e-Invoicing service provider.

-New Zealand accredited Peppol service providers [XLSX, 49 KB] lists the contact details for service providers who have completed their accreditation process with the New Zealand Peppol Authority, allowing them to offer e-Invoicing services in New Zealand.
+The New Zealand Accredited Peppol Service Providers Register [XLSX, 50 KB] lists the service providers who have completed the New Zealand Peppol Authority accreditation process.

 Readying your business